Grantie/Grantie/README.md

-- 👋 Hi, I’m @TikoGrantYT
+- 👋 Hi, I’m @Grantie
-- 👀 I’m interested in python and javascript.
+- 👀 I’m interested in javascript and node.js.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning node.js and python.
 - 📫 How to reach me admin@tikogrant.com

 <!---